marcostmunhoz/fiap-pos-tech-fastfood/docs/usage.md

 To start a new order, you need to have a customer ID.
 If the customer is already registered, you can find it by its CPF.
 If not, you can create a new customer.

+Note: the customer registration and logging in flow is handled by the auth serverless function.
+The customer must be logged in in order to start and fill an order.

 ```mermaid
 flowchart TD
   A[Start a new order] --> B{Customer already exists?}